eranroz/marc_to_wikidata/README.md

 and should be useful for development.

 For production use you would like to get MARC data with many more records.
-Ask you library (GLAM GLAM GLAM) or find a public web MARC resource.
+Ask your library (GLAM GLAM GLAM) or find a public web MARC resource (with permission to use!).

 # TODOs